In a recent Instagram poll, we discovered that many of you are completely new to using oils in your skincare routine.

 That’s why, in this post, we want to address two key questions:

-Why should I use facial oils and what’s the best way to start using them?
+Why should I use facial oils?
+What’s the best way to start using them?

 First, let’s talk about the why.

 The ideal pH-level for our skin should be around 5-6 (slightly acidic).
 Washing your face with traditional cleansers may strip your skin of its natural oils and protecting acid mantle, making our skin’s pH-levels too alkaline (pH-level over 7).
 This over-dryness stimulates the oil glands to produce more sebum, leading to extra oily or clogged skin.
-Additionally, the removal of our healthy acid mantle leaves our skin more vulnerable to free radical and environmental damage.
+This can also leave skin more vulnerable to environmental stressors.

 Using an oil cleanser leaves the pH-level of our skin undisturbed.
 The oils help pull out impurities while still protecting our acid mantle.
 You’ll cleanse your face of all the bad stuff, stay hydrated, and keep all the good oils that you’re producing all on your own.

 ***Random (or not so random) fact: We get this question a lot, but there is no measurable pH-level of our oils.
 Why?
 Well, pH-level is a measure of the hydrogen concentration in water-based formulas.
 Since our oil-based products contain no water, there is no pH-level (our oils are insoluble in water)!
 As for our toners, our Organic Rosewater has a pH-level of ~5, while our Raspberry Vinegar has a pH-level of ~3.5.
 They are slightly acidic for a reason…so we can achieve the right pH balance!
 More on why I believe you NEED to be using a toner here.

 benefits of oil-based moisturizers

 on dry skin